MicrosoftDocs/azure-media-services/media-services/latest/drm-encrypt-text-how-to.md

 ## Prerequisites

 - Read [Content protection with dynamic encryption and key delivery](drm-content-protection-concept.md).
+- Understand an implementation of custom claims by reading [Claims-based identity and concepts in SharePoint](/sharepoint/dev/general-development/claims-based-identity-and-concepts-in-sharepoint)

 ## Step 1: Create a content key policy with AES Clear Key